Academic Requirements of Receiving Financial Aid

 All students who receive financial aid must make satisfactory academic progress in their degree program to continue eligibility for aid.

-Federal regulations require colleges to establish, publish and enforce minimum academic standards for the continued receipt of Federal Title IV financial aid.
+Federal regulations require colleges to establish, publish, and enforce minimum academic standards for the continued receipt of Federal Title IV financial aid.
 If you receive any form of federal student aid you must meet satisfactory academic progress to retain your federal aid eligibility.
-This means you must make good grades and successfully complete a certain amount of coursework within a specified time period.
-Federal student aid includes Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Direct Subsidized and Unsubsidized Loans, Direct Parent Loans (PLUS) and College Work Study.
+This means you must receive good grades and successfully complete a certain amount of coursework within a specified time period.
+Federal student aid includes Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Direct Subsidized and Unsubsidized Loans, Direct Parent Loans (PLUS) and Federal Work Study.

 Satisfactory academic progress requirements for the retention of federal student aid are different from the college’s academic standards.